Universal Design: Creating Homes That Work for Everyone

 For everyday ease:

-These aren’t just accessibility upgrades, they’re quality-of-life upgrades.
+These aren’t just accessibility upgrades.
+They are quality-of-life upgrades that make a home more comfortable and functional for everyone.
 As OSU Extension puts it: “Universally designed homes and public buildings can be just as beautiful and welcoming as any other design approach.”

 It’s not just about aging, it’s about living

-Instead of thinking of it as “designing for disability,” think of it as designing for flexibility.
-A home that works for everyone is a home that’s prepared for anything.
+Rather than thinking of it as designing for a specific need, it’s more helpful to think of it as designing for flexibility.
+A home that works for everyone is a home that is prepared for anything.

 Building with the future in mind

 Our team specializes in spaces that are both beautiful and practical.
-We’ll help you explore thoughtful, future-ready design solutions that support your lifestyle today, and adapt with you over time.
+We’ll help you explore design solutions that feel right for your home today while remaining adaptable for the future.

 Share This Post